pmermoz/picammory/README.md

 ![PiCammory_7U4A2197.png](./image/PiCammory_7U4A2197.png)

-The final cable, compact and simple.
+The final cable is compact and simple.

 ![PiCammory_7U4A2207.png](./image/PiCammory_7U4A2204.png)

 The ethernet cable in place.

-Note: We initially just put the DC/DC converter under the component platform, later on, we use a cable tie to attach the converter to the ethernet cable.
+Note: We initially just put the DC/DC converter under the component platform, later on we use a cable tie to attach the converter to the ethernet cable.

 ## Camera Sensor